adfergy/AdventOfCode2019/Compiler/README.md

     SemanticAnalysis --> MachineCode;
     MachineCode --> IntCode;
 ```
 This graph shows the simple cycle of the compiler.
 The machine code almost directly represents the IntCode.

+### Future

+The correct inmplementation of the Lexer and Parser would use RegEx and Context Free Grammars - since I wrote this late at night and was not in the mood for documentation - that is not the case.
+Possibly I will correct this in future.

+There are language features that could be added - procedure calls and arrays to name only a couple.
+This is something I am experienced in doing so may complete if the mood hits me.